 a = 100

-In the above example, rend function is used to return a reverse iterator to the element following the last element of the reversed container.
+In the previous instance, the rend method is employed to provide a reverse iterator pointing to the element that precedes the first element in the reversed container.

 Example 2

-Let's see a simple example to iterate over the multimap in reverse order using while loop:
+Let's explore a basic illustration of iterating through the multimap in reverse sequence using a while loop:

 #include <iostream>